null Skip to main content

 • Loosely fold or stuff the tent into a large storage sack instead of compressing it tightly for long periods.

-3. Maintaining Waterproofing
+3. Waterproofing Your Redverz Tent

 4. Zippers, Poles, and General Maintenance